Chapter 7 From chi-squared to somers’ d

 ylab(NULL)

-Here is how we would generate a chi-squared value for the relationship between dominant religion of a country and degree of economic equality:
+Here is how we would generate a chi-squared value for the relationship between dominant religion of a country and the percent of women in the legislature:

 ##